girino/multi-exchange-orderbook-client/README.md

-# blinktrade-client
+# multi-exchange-orderbook-client
-This project started as a client for the blinktrade API, but it evolved nto something else entirely.
+This project started as a client for the blinktrade API, but it evolved into something else entirely.
 Sorry for that

 So, this is a command line PHP utility to find arbitrage oportunities among brazilian